 Have more questions?
 Visit our Program FAQ's page

 In 1996, while in the midst of treatment for her second diagnosis of breast cancer--a terminal diagnosis--Donna Rogers told Vicki Tosher, her friend and a breast cancer survivor, that she would not have money for living expenses for a twelve-week period.
 Some people told Donna to sell her home, an idea Donna and Vicki found absurd.
 Patients recovering from cancer treatment should not be forced to abandon the only place they feel safe and secure; their home.

 Through the support of co-workers who donated personal leave time and family who donated funds, Donna remained in her home until, at the age of 53, she lost her battle with the disease.

-Sense of Security was founded in the spirit of Donna's struggle by two women with a passion for women's health: Angela Ricker and Vicki Tosher.
-Together they realized that a vital piece of the puzzle, financial assistance for everyday expenses, was missing from the broad range of services available for cancer patients and their families.
+Sense of Security was founded in the memory of Donna's struggle by two women with a passion for women's health: Angela Ricker and Vicki Tosher.
+They recognized that a vital piece of the puzzle, financial assistance for everyday expenses, was missing from the broad range of services available for cancer patients and their families.

 The rest of our history is contained in the pages of this website.
-Over the past fifteen years, we have grown to serve people in 54 Colorado counties with nearly $2.2 million committed to more than 1,800 grantees.
+Over the past 23 years, we have grown to serve people in 56 Colorado counties with nearly $2.2 million committed to nearly 2,200 grantees.
 Support for our mission has been absolutely incredible.
 The women and men we serve in our program are inspiring, wonderful people who keep us motivated day in and day out.
 Some of them have shared their stories for you to read.
 Their stories will appear under the Support Us - Testimonials section of the website.

 Our volunteer Board of Directors dedicates their time and energy to governing and fundraising for the organization for today and planning for the future.